JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 I am interested in collaborations with health scientists who have interesting and complex questions to answer and would like to collaborate with a statistician on these research projects.

-Besides my doctoral research, in 2019-2020, I have had the chance to be involved on a <a href="https://janiecoulombestat.github.io/publication/2020-10-08-paper-2-ADDrugs">project</a> in which we developed an optimal adaptive treatment strategy for patients suffering with depression.
-That rule was developed with the aim to choose between citalopram and fluoxetine (two commonly prescribed antidepressant drugs) based on patients' characteristics.
-See the <a href="https://academic.oup.com/aje/advance-article/doi/10.1093/aje/kwaa261/6028713?searchresult=1">commentary</a> by Drs Shiner and Watts and our <a href="https://janiecoulombestat.github.io/publication/2020-12-04-paper-3-Response-AD">response</a>, as well as a link to the  <a href="https://reporter.mcgill.ca/individual-patients-arent-average-patients-personalized-approaches-to-depression/">McGill Reporter</a> short interview.